samuelblattner/ffhs-dbs-team-blue/README.md

 This repository contains the project and task of the module DBS (Datenbanksysteme) at FFHS.

 ## Conventions
-Everything in this repository should follow this conventions.
+Everything in this repository should follow these conventions.

 ### Naming
  - English language is used for all names